-- 3.1 To avoid significant adverse cumulative effects from new network utilities on the characteristics and values of Outstanding Natural Features and Landscapes.[PC65] - 3.2 To avoid new utilities in Buildings and Objects with Heritage Value in Appendix 1E and Sites with Heritage Value in Appendix 1F, unless - a.
+- a.
 Avoidance is not reasonably practicable; and - b.
 There are no significant adverse effects on the site.
-[PC65] - 3.3 To avoid utilities in Outstanding Natural Landscapes and Features in Appendix NFL-APP1 unless that infrastructure is of national or regional importance and only then if:
+[PC65] - 3.3 To avoid utilities in Outstanding Natural Landscapes and Features in Appendix NFL-APP1 unless that infrastructure is of national or regional importance and only then if: - a.

-- a.
 Avoidance is not reasonably practicable and that is demonstrated by a thorough options analysis, recognising the functional and operational need of the Network Utility; and - b.
 Adverse effects are remedied or mitigated using best practicable options; and - c.
 Policy 3.1 is satisfied.
 [PC65] - 3.4 To provide for the operation, maintenance, replacement or minor upgrading of existing network utilities located within or adjacent to Outstanding Natural Features and Landscapes.
-[PC65] - 3.5 To avoid inappropriate use and development of new network utilities within Outstanding Natural Landscapes which adversely affects the identified values and characteristics of the areas, and adverse effects are unable to be mitigated or remedied, including: - a.
+[PC65] - 3.5 To avoid inappropriate use and development of new network utilities within

+Outstanding Natural Landscapes which adversely affects the identified values and characteristics of the areas, and adverse effects are unable to be mitigated or remedied, including: - a.
 The extensive unbuilt coastal strip along the Manawatū Coastline Outstanding Natural Landscape. - b.
 The unmodified and continuous indigenous vegetation values and the ridges and hilltops of the Ruahine Ranges Outstanding Natural Landscape.
-[PC65] - 3.6 To recognise the benefits of the National Grid by providing for the major upgrade or development of new National Grid Electricity infrastructure in an Outstanding Natural Feature or Landscape by seeking to avoid adverse effects on the characteristics and values of the feature or landscape by ensuring route, site and method selection demonstrates that, to the extent practicable having regard to the functional, operational and technical needs of the National Grid (in order of preference): - a.
-Infrastructure will be located outside of an Outstanding Natural Feature or Landscape. - b.
-Where a. cannot be achieved, infrastructure will be located in the more compromised parts of the Outstanding Natural Feature or Landscape; and - c.
-Adverse effects will be avoided; and - Adverse effects that cannot be avoided will be remedied or mitigated.
+[PC65] - To recognise the benefits of the National Grid by providing for the major upgrade or development of new National Grid Electricity infrastructure in an Outstanding Natural Feature or Landscape by seeking to avoid adverse effects on the characteristics and values of the feature or landscape by ensuring route, site and method selection demonstrates that, to the extent practicable having regard to the functional, operational and technical needs of the National Grid, in order of preference: - a.
+Infrastructure will be located outside of an Outstanding Natural Feature or Landscape. - Where a. cannot be achieved, infrastructure will be located in the more compromised parts of the Outstanding Natural Feature or Landscape; and - Techniques (such as structure selection) will be used to avoid adverse effects; and d.
+Adverse effects that cannot be avoided will be remedied or mitigated.
 [PC65]